Hayasui/Dissertation/Steam Data Collector/Steam_data_collector_0321_documentation.md

 ## Dataset Update Feature

-A major new feature is the ability to update existing datasets:
+A major feature is the ability to update existing datasets:

 1.  **Targeted Tag Updates**:
     -   Updates games in existing datasets with newly extracted tags